Caustics of finitely dense inertial particles: Acknowledgements

 \section{Acknowledgements}

-We acknowledge support from the Department of Atomic Energy, Government of India, under project no. RTI4001.
-We thank Vijaykumar Krishnamurthy for access to GPU time.
-The final stages of the work were helped by the JC Bose Grant under the Anusandhan National Research Foundation of RG.
-Rajarshi thanks Divya Jagannathan, Saumav Kapoor, Tamoghna Ray, Jitendra Kethepalli, and Siddhartha Mukherjee for helpful discussions.
+We acknowledge support from the Department of Atomic Energy, Government of India, under projects No. RTI4013, and No. RTI4019.
+We thank Vijaykumar Krishnamurthy for access to {his GPU workstation.
+The later stages of the work were helped by the JC Bose Grant under the Anusandhan National Research Foundation of RG.
+Rajarshi thanks Divya Jagannathan, Saumav Kapoor, Tamoghna Ray, Jitendra Kethepalli, Mrinal Jyoti Powdel, and Siddhartha Mukherjee for helpful discussions.
 We have no competing interests, and Microsoft and GitHub copilots were used for code development and plot formatting.
+Lastly, we thank the two anonymous referees whose comments strengthened the paper.